cherrisimo/oekolopoly-rl/README.md

 pip install -e .
 ```

 Optionally create a folder to store each trained agent.
-A further folder named after the used algorithm for the trained agent should reside in it as shown here:
+A further folder named after the used algorithm for the trained agent should reside in it as shown below:

 ```
 ├── oekolopoly_agents